yeunnn/restaurant-system/README.md

 - Admin account - to sign up staff (so new feature page yan)
 - Random orders problem
 - session for admin/staff?
+- implementation of ability of staff to manage orders